Characterization of the Pareto social choice correspondence: Characterization with

 \qquad

 \qquad

 \qquad

-The first two orderings in $C$ are the orderings in the profiles in the subdomain $D$ of Example 8. \ The next six orderings consist of the six possible ways of ordering $\{x ,y ,z ,t\}$ subject to $x \succ y$ and $z \succ t$ with $w$ then appended at the bottom. \ Subdomain $D$ consists of all profiles made up of these orderings subject to the condition that \textit{each of the first two orderings occurs exactly once}. \ For any profile $u \in D$, we set $G (u) =T (u) =\{x ,z\}$.
+The first two orderings in $C$ are the orderings in the profiles in the subdomain $D$ of Example 8. \ The next six orderings consist of the six possible ways of ordering $\{x,y,z,t\}$ subject to $x\succ y$ and $z\succ t$ with $w$ then appended at the bottom. \ Subdomain $D$ consists of all profiles made up of just these orderings subject to the condition that \textit{each of the first two orderings occurs exactly once}. \ For any profile $u\in D$, we set $G(u)=T(u)=\{x,z\}$.
+For all profiles $v$ in $ L(X)^{N}\backslash D$, set $G(v)=G_{P}(v)$.

-Clearly $G$ satisfies the Pareto condition and tops-in. \ It is straightforward to check that balancedness and monotonicity hold. \ Note that $G$ is anonymous (because any permutation of $N$ takes a profile in $D$ to another profile in $D$). \ A variant of $G$ can be constructed that is also neutral.
+Clearly $G$ satisfies the Pareto condition and tops-in. \ It is straightforward to check that balancedness and strong monotonicity hold. \ Note that $G$ is anonymous (as any permutation of $N$ takes a profile in $D$ to another profile in $D$).